Intake 3 of the Mass Timber Demonstration Program is now CLOSED. Thank you for your interest.

 - The proposed project must support an Eligible Building;

 - The proposed project must support an Eligible Activity;

 - The costs outlined in the application must be Eligible Costs;

-- The main structural building system must be mass timber or mass timber-hybrid (such as mass timber wood frame, mass timber-concrete or mass timber-steel);
+- The main structural building system must be mass timber or mass timber-hybrid (such as mass timber-light wood frame, mass timber-concrete or mass timber-steel);

 - The application must demonstrate the need for incremental funding support through the MTDP, and how requested funding will advance this project in the immediate term;

 - The proponent must commit to contributing the majority of the total project cost, and must provide evidence of funds and/or in-kind support for their share of project costs;

 - The proponent must demonstrate they have access to the funding required to successfully complete the project; and